aymanj93/kiraTech/README.md

 # kiraTech

-run 'npm install' in directory run 'npm run dev' copy the localhost url and paste in browser
+Run `'npm install'` in the directory.

+Run `'npm run dev'`.

+Copy the localhost URL and paste it into your browser.